 The Council will provide the notice to you following receipt of your application.
 We recommend that you take a dated stamped photo of the notice at the start and at the end of your consultation period.

-We will process your licence in 7 working days from the day after the application is made (excluding public holidays).
-This consists of 5 working days for public consultation and 2 working days to consider and determine the application after the consultation.
+We will process your licence in 14 days from the day after the application is made (excluding public holidays).
+This consists of 7 days for public consultation and 7 days to consider and determine the application after the consultation.

 Before determining an application, the Local Authority will: